Configuring Your SMTP Server to Work With SugarCloud

 Connections from your SugarCloud server will be made from these IP addresses.
 Please be aware that these IP addresses may change in the future.

-When encountering this issue, your Sugar log is likely to show the following error message:
+When encountering this issue for the outbound email server, your Sugar log is likely to show the following error message:

 [FATAL] SMTP -> ERROR: Failed to connect to server.
 Code: 111 Reply: Connection refused